 WebAssembly is the new low-level language for the web and has now been implemented in all major browsers since over a year.
 To ensure the security, performance, and correctness of future web applications, there is a strong need for dynamic analysis tools for WebAssembly.
-However, building such tools from scratch requires knowledge of low-level details of the language and its runtime environment.

-This paper presents Wasabi, the first general-purpose framework for dynamically analyzing WebAssembly.
-Wasabi provides an easy-to-use, high-level API that supports heavy-weight dynamic analyses.
-It is based on binary instrumentation, which inserts calls to analysis functions written in JavaScript into a WebAssembly binary.
-Dynamically analyzing WebAssembly comes with several unique challenges, such as the problem of tracing type-polymorphic instructions with analysis functions that have a fixed type, which we address through on-demand monomorphization.

-Our evaluation on compute-intensive benchmarks and real-world applications shows that Wasabi (i) faithfully preserves the original program behavior, (ii) imposes an overhead that is reasonable for heavyweight dynamic analysis, and (iii) makes it straightforward to implement various dynamic analyses, including instruction counting, call graph extraction, memory access tracing, and taint analysis.
+Unfortunately, building such tools from scratch requires knowledge of lowlevel details of the language, and perhaps even its runtime environment.
+This paper presents Wasabi, the first generalpurpose framework for dynamically analyzing WebAssembly.
+Wasabi provides an easy-to-use, high-level API that allows implementing heavyweight dynamic analyses that can monitor all low-level behavior.
+The approach is based on binary instrumentation, which inserts calls to analysis functions written in JavaScript into a WebAssembly binary.
+Wasabi addresses several unique challenges not present for other binary instrumentation tools, such as the problem of tracing type-polymorphic instructions with analysis functions that have a fixed type, which we address through an on-demand monomorphization of analysis calls.
+To control the overhead imposed by an analysis, Wasabi selectively instruments only those instructions relevant for the analysis.
+Our evaluation on compute-intensive benchmarks and real-world applications shows that Wasabi (i) faithfully preserves the original program behavior, (ii) imposes an overhead that is reasonable for heavyweight dynamic analysis (depending on the program and the analyzed instructions, between 1.02x and 163x), and (iii) makes it straightforward to implement various dynamic analyses, including instruction counting, call graph extraction, memory access tracing, and taint analysis.

-CCS Concepts • Software and its engineering \rightarrow Dynamic analysis; Software maintenance tools; Frameworks.

-ACM Reference Format:

-Daniel Lehmann and Michael Pradel.
-2019.
-Wasabi: A Framework for Dynamically Analyzing WebAssembly.
-In 2019 Architectural Support for Programming Languages and Operating Systems (ASPLOS '19), April 13-17, 2019, Providence, RI, USA.
-ACM, New York, NY, USA, 14 pages. https://doi.org/10.1145/3297858.3304068

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than the author(s) must be honored.
-Abstracting with credit is permitted.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Request permissions from permissions@acm.org.
-ASPLOS '19, April 13-17, 2019, Providence, RI, USA

-© 2019 Copyright held by the owner/author(s).
-Publication rights licensed to ACM.

-ACM ISBN 978-1-4503-6240-5/19/04...\$15.00 https://doi.org/10.1145/3297858.3304068